Upload videos from URL

 Example:

-Let’s assume you have a video hosted on an Amazon S3 bucket with a public access URL.
-You can provide this URL to FastPix, and the system will pull the video, process it, and store it for playback on your platform.
+Let’s assume you have a video hosted in an Amazon S3 bucket with a public access URL.
+You can provide this URL to FastPix, and the system pulls the video, processes it, and stores it for playback on your platform.

 Supported storage types